Protestantism in Russia: Present time

+Since 2016, Russian Protestants face increased restrictions on public and private evangelism as a result of the Yarovaya law.
+According to experts, the law is likely to be interpreted in a way to block churches other than the Russian Orthodox Church from evangelizing ethnic Russians.

 Bible translation

 The first attempts to translate the books of the Bible into the contemporary Russian language as an alternative to the older Church Slavonic, by that time used primarily in liturgical settings among Eastern Slavs, took place in the 16th and 17th centuries.
 But the mentioned works (by the deacon of Posolsky Prikaz Avraamiy Firsov, pastor E.Gluk, archbishop Methodiy (Smirnov)) were lost during political turbulence and wars.

 The full-scale Bible translation into the Russian language began in 1813 after the establishment of the Russian Bible Society.
 The full edition of the Bible with the Old Testament and New Testament was published in 1876.
 This work, also called the Russian Synodal Bible, is widely used by Protestant communities all over Russia and the former USSR countries.
 Several modern translations have recently appeared.
 The Russian Bible Society since its establishment in 1813 and up to 1826 distributed more than 500 thousand copies of Bible related books in 41 languages in Russia.
 Several times in the 19th and 20th centuries the activities of the Society were stopped due to the reactionary policies of the Russian Government.

 The Russian Bible Society was reinstated in 1990–1991 after an interruption due to restrictions under the Soviet regime.

 The opening ceremony of the Building of the Russian Bible Society in Moscow was attended by representatives of the Orthodox, Roman Catholic, and Protestant churches, who joined efforts in the cause of Bible translation and distribution.
 The publications by the Russian Bible Society are based on the shared doctrine of the early Christian church and include non-confessional commentary.
 Over 1,000,000 Bible-related books are printed every year.
 The Bible is also being translated into the native languages and dialects of Russia's ethnic groups.